 USATF Statement regarding transgender/ transsexual policy

-Following years of consideration and exploration, the USATF Board of Directors on February 27, 2005, adopted the International Olympic Committee's (IOC) policy regarding competition by transgender athletes and transsexual athletes.
-(View the IOC's policy.)
+Following years of consideration and exploration, the USATF Board of Directors on February 27, 2005, adopted the International Olympic Committee's (IOC) policy regarding competition by transgender athletes and transsexual athletes which was updated in November of 2015.
+(View the IOC's updated policies.)
 This policy requires that certain medical benchmarks be achieved before an athlete may compete as the opposite gender for medals, prize money and other benefits.
 The intent of this policy is to establish competitive eligibility and to help ensure fair competition.
 The policy also contains safeguards to protect the privacy of any athlete(s) making the request for eligibility.

 Each year in the United States, tens of millions of Americans run in road races, and millions compete in track and field.
 In most cases, entries for these races are at the discretion of the runner entering, and race directors rely upon the entrants to accurately provide their name, age, gender, nationality and other details.